biblius/chonkit/README.md

   - [Local quickstart](#local-quickstart)
 - [Running](#running)

+## General information

+Chonkit is an application for chunking documents whose chunks can then be used for retrieval augmented generation (RAG).

+I suggest you read about [text embeddings](https://stackoverflow.blog/2023/11/09/an-intuitive-introduction-to-text-embeddings/) if you don't know what they are.
+It will clarify the following explanation.

+RAG is a technique to provide LLMs contextual information about arbitrary data.
+The jist of RAG is the following:

+1. User sends a prompt.
+2. Prompt is used for semantic search to retrieve context from the knowledge base.
+3. Context and prompt are sent to LLM, providing it the necessary information to answer the prompt accurately.

+Chonkit focuses on problem 2.

+### Parsers

+Documents come in many different shapes and sizes.
+A parser is responsible for turning its content into bytes (raw text) and forwarding them to the chunkers.
+Parsers can be configured to read only a specific range from the document, and they can be configured to skip arbitrary text elements.

+Chonkit provides an API to configure parsers for fast iteration.

+### Chunkers

+Embedding and retrieving whole documents is unfeasible as they can be massive, so we need some way to split them up into smaller parts, but still retain information clarity.

+Chonkit currently offers 3 flavors of chunkers:

+- SlidingWindow - the simplest (and worst performing) chunking implementation.
+- SnappingWindow - a better heuristic chunker that retains sentence stops.
+- SemanticWindow - an experimental chunker that uses embeddings and their distances to determine chunk boundaries.

+The optimal flavor depends on the document being chunked.
+There is no perfect chunking flavor and finding the best one will be a game of trial and error, which is why it is important to get fast feedback when chunking.

+Chonkit provides APIs to configure how documents get chunked, as well as a preview API for fast iteration.

+### Vectors

+Once the documents are chunked, we have to store them somehow.
+We do this by embedding them into vectors and storing them to a collection in a vector database.
+Vector databases are specialised software used for efficient storage of these vectors and their retrieval.

+Chonkit provides APIs to manipulate vector collections and store embeddings into them.

 ## OpenAPI documentation

 OpenAPI documentation is available at any chonker instance at `http://your-address/swagger-ui`.

+## Binaries

+Chonkit offers the following binaries:

+- Server (`--bin server`); exposes an HTTP API around `chonkit`'s core functionality.
+- CLI (`--bin cli`); exposes a CLI interface around `chonkit`'s core functionality.
+- Fastembedder (`--bin fembedder`); A small binary used to initiate fastembed in CUDA mode on a remote machine that can be used as an embedding API, similarly to OpenAI.

 ## Building